 The volume of passenger and heavy vehicles on Picton Road, combined with difficult topography, is causing significant delays and safety issues on the route.
 This is resulting in longer travel times and high crash rates.

-Between October 2012 and September 2017, there were six fatal crashes and 30 serious injury crashes (which resulted in eight fatalities and 41 serious injuries).
-This is close to 2.5 times the New South Wales average for the number of fatal and serious crashes per kilometre for similar type roads.
+In the five years up to March 2019, there were seven fatal crashes and 26 serious injury crashes (which resulted in nine fatalities and 34 serious injuries).
+This is more than double the New South Wales average for the number of fatal and serious crashes per kilometre for similar type roads.